fehlin/dialogflow-fulfillment-webhook/README.md

 2. Select the intent bot agent you created.
 3. In the left sidebar menu, select **Fulfillment**.
 4. Toggle the **Webhook** field to **Enabled**.
-5. Provide the URL pointing to AWS Lambda API: https://0lj6bguu76.execute-api.ap-southeast-2.amazonaws.com/intentbot   Leave all other fields blank.
+5. Provide the URL pointing to AWS Lambda API: "https://0lj6bguu76.execute-api.ap-southeast-2.amazonaws.com/intentbot" for intent bot agent; "https://0lj6bguu76.execute-api.ap-southeast-2.amazonaws.com/idvbot" for IDV bot agent.
+Leave all other fields blank.
 6. Click **Save** at the bottom of the page.

 #### Enable Fulfillment for Intents: